 Hands on activities to do with your kids!

 Being hands on with your kids is a simple task that I am on a mission to get all moms to do.
 Its simply carving out time for your kids to focus on them each and every day.
 Whether you do it by playing with them, reading to them, or doing an activity like we do!
 It’s all hands on and I applaud it all!

-So much good stuff!!!!
+So much good stuff!
 I could stay on here all day… but I gotta use the good stuff on this precious 3 year old of mine.
-She loves it too.” – a comment from frances an activity she found submitted by another hands on mom.
+She loves it too.” – Frances

 To get started being hands on with your kids:

 - ABCs of being a Hands on Mom